Throop, Dorset: Local Government

 Throop is part of the Bournemouth East parliamentary constituency, for elections to the House of Commons of the United Kingdom.
-As of 2023, the current Member of Parliament (MP) for Bournemouth East is Tobias Ellwood.
+As of 2026, the current Member of Parliament (MP) for Bournemouth East is Tom Hayes.

 Parish Council

 On 1 April 2019, campaigners submitted a petition with close to 300 signatures, asking for the creation of a parish council.
 This would allow locals to have more of a say with issues in their area.

 On 1 April 2021, two years after the petition was submitted, Throop and Holdenhurst Village Council was formed.